ungoogled-software/ungoogled-chromium-wiki/user_resources.md

 Disable weak SSL cipher suites to prevent usage in SSL-encrypted traffic like HTTPS.

 The command-line flag is `--cipher-suite-blacklist`, with a comma-delimited list of cipher suites in hexadecimal.
+There must be exactly four hexadecimal digits per cipher suite.
 Example:

 ```
 chromium --cipher-suite-blacklist=0x000a,0x009c,0x009d,0x002f,0x0035